What Happens If a Construction Client Fails to Pay?

 • Provides clarity: Some construction projects are complex, with many intricate details and instructions.
 A written contract provides clarity for the parties and serves as a reference point in case of disputes.

-Legal Actions When a Client Refuses to Pay a Contractor
+What to Do When a Client Refuses to Pay a Contractor

 1. Demand Letters